mienaikoe/ziyu/Chapters/0-1-Prologue.md

 ## Prologue

 You cannot hear the first note of a ziyu's song.
 There is no grand entrance or catchy hook.
 No meandering conversation between a point and its counter.
-Each leaf is but the gentlest voice in a choir of wind.
-In the calm, or when it's too chilly the song is inaudible.
-But as the wind slowly picks up and the light of Ara peeks above the horizon, you start to recognize the sound, only it's been there for a while and you can't place exactly when it began.
-At full breeze you are deafened by the sound of every leaf and the complexity of the resounding chords and flourishes.
+Each leaf is a gentle voice in a choir of the wind, finding its voice with the morning breeze.
+The tree is silent in the night, when the air is still and the stems curl up into themselves.
+But each morning, the light of Ara grows upon the horizon and awakens the breeze.
+You start to recognize the sound, only it's been there for a while, and you can't place exactly when it began.
+By the time Ara is full, every leaf is perched and singing, their harmonies intertwined in unimaginable complexity.

 It was under this tree that I was born.
 Among its leaves and stems and branches, I made my first cry to the world and the world sang back to me.
-My mother used to describe to me how beautiful it was to hold me in her arms for the first time in this place.
-I still imagine it sometimes when I come here: laying in her arms after a nap, hidden within the greatest sound in all the world.
-She would sleep longer than me, and I would stare at her hair bobbing in the wind against the pale orange of Ara, our white dwarf.
+My mother used to tell me how beautiful it was to hold me in have arms for the first time in this place.
+I still imagine it sometimes when I come here: waking up after a nap, hidden within the greatest sound in all the world.
+Thi would still be asleep, and I would stare at hae hair bobbing in the wind against the pale light of Ara.

-  The traditions say it is good luck to be born under a ziyu, and to be born under its song is a blessing unmatched by any other.
-I've never felt particularly blessed, born a normal maman in an agricultural town.
-No real talents other than tilling soil or harvesting root vegetables.
-I once caught the milta that had nibbled on at least 50 of our Pohua crop, so I guess I'm quick as well, but that's pretty typical for a maman.
-Perhaps it is simply that I have never put my luck to the test.
-I tried falling in love, and I joined with my junds so I wouldn't have to do it again.
-I go to the city sometimes with my junds, but it's usually to help with something at Mel's work.
-People say we should have children, but we decided to wait for a while so that Kip can finally have some free time.
-I leave my adventures to the dealings of my garden, and my library of books.
+The traditions say it's good luck to be born under a ziyu, and to be born under its song is a blessing unmatched by any other.
+I've never felt particularly blessed.
+I was born a normal maman in a farming town in Heiko province.
+As a child I tilled the soil and harvested root vegetables.
+I once caught the milta that had nibbled through at least 50 of our pohua crop, so I guess I'm quick as well, but that's pretty typical for a maman.
+I tried my luck at a school for the sciences, but fate had a different plan for me.
+I fell in love with a man and a woman and I was so scared of my feelings that I joined with them as soon as I could so I would never have to fall in love again.
+I go to the city sometimes with them, but it's usually to help Kipnu with something.
+People say we should have children, but we decided to wait until my spouses have more freedom.
+These days, I leave my adventures to the dealings of my garden, and my library of books.

-  This morning's adventure was to come back to my birthplace, a birthday tradition of Throngia.
+This morning's adventure was to come back to my birthplace, as is tradition.
 Though my parents have passed, I still feel their presence here whenever I come back.
 They welcome me as the tree does with its great branch-arms stretched wide toward Ara.
-"I'm back," I tell them, and they let out a sigh of relief that I have made it another year.
-I take my place at its trunk and wait for the song to lift me.
+"I'm back," I tell it, and it lets out a sigh of relief that I've made it another year.
+I settle in against its trunk and then its song begins to lift.

 Silence.

-  "Something is wrong," my subconscious began.
+*Something is wrong,* my thoughts began.

-  I fought back, "It's fine.
-It's just a little late," and went back to waiting.
+*No. It's fine.
+Just a little late.*

-  "...It's not coming.
-Something is wrong."
+*...It's not coming.
+Something is wrong.*

 The wind had picked up and the sunlight was warming the land, but the ziyu remained silent.

-  "It's gone.
-Why is it gone?"

-  I stopped my panicked head with a deep breath.
+"It's gone," I said aloud.
+"What's happened?"

+I took a deep breath and examined the tree, but nothing about it looked different.
+The air had a chill as it picked up.

 "It's just too cold," I said aloud.
 "The leaves are too cold to sing."

-  The air had the faintest chill, but the tree remained silent as I tossed and turned trying to come up with an answer that would settle my mind.
-None came.
+I lay there trying to come up with an answer that would settle my mind, but none came.
+There would be no song today.

-  I stood up and dusted off my trousers, catching a last glimpse of the red horizon through the leaves.
-This place began to unsettle me, as if it were possessed by some malicious spirit, unseen and brooding.
+I stood up and dusted off my trousers, catching a last glimpse of the twilight-pink sky through the leaves.
+The silence of the tree began to unsettle me, as if it were possessed by some malicious spirit, brooding within its fibers.

-  A memory of my mother's voice passed through my mind, pulling me back into the past,
+But then a memory of my mother's voice passed through my mind and it pulled my mind toward the past.

-  *"The ziyu speaks in the silence."*
+"The wind speaks," thi would say, "Ziyu tells us what it's saying."

 "What is it saying?"
-I asked her, as I always would.
-She always told me to listen a little closer, that the answer was in what I didn't hear.
-Here, beneath my old tree, I was hearing only the beginning of the answer, and it was deafening.
+I must have asked her a thousand times.
+She told me to listen a little closer, that the answer was in what I didn't hear.
+Here, beneath my old tree, I was finally hearing such an answer.
+But the trouble, my friends, was in the question.